cambridge-cares/TheWorldAvatar/web/digital-twin-vis-framework/library/README.md

 To build and deploy the base DTVF image, so that others can use it to create visualisations...

-- Run the `docker-compose build deploy` command from within this directory.
+- Run the `docker-compose -f docker/docker-compose.yml build deploy` command from within this directory.
 - The image should then be built and tagged as `ghcr.io/cambridge-cares/dtvf-base-image:latest`
 - Use the `docker push ghcr.io/cambridge-cares/dtvf-base-image:latest` command to upload the image.
   - This requires having set up a GitHub token and storing it using the `docker login` command.